gauzinge/ACFSupervisor/README.md

 ## DTC Supervisor README page

 This is the readme page of the new DTC Supervisor.
 Below you can find instructions on how to install the application and an overview of the basic functionality.
 This SW is built on top of CMS XDAQ versions 13 and 14 and requires a recent gcc version that supports c++11.
-Additional requirements are listed in the [Requirements] [requirements] section.
+Additional requirements are listed in the Requirements section.

-[requirements]: ### Requirements
+### Requirements

 To compile and run this software, you need an installation of CERN Scientific Linux 6 or CERN CentOS 7.
 On SLC6 you need to install Devtoolset-2.1 (via yum) to get gcc 4.8 which is required for the c++11 features.
 On CC7, the default compiler version is gcc 4.8.
 Additional requirements are XDAQ 13 on SLC6 or XDAQ14 on CC7 - both versions can be installed via yum once the corresponding .repo file is downloaded and placed in /etc/yum.repos.d/xdaq.repo.